RamiFareed1989/the_book_store/README.md

 # The Cook Book

-This project represents a website for cooking lovers and uses modern tech to represent the information in the best way possible.
+This project represents a website with differet recipes for the cooking lovers and uses modern tech to represent the information in the best way possible.

 This Website provides you with the a broad options of recipes that you would like to try out and also makes it possible to add your favorite recipes yourself.